 |Storm King Art Center : May–Nov, 2018|

-Birds Watching is a 40-foot long sculpture composed of a ‘flock’ of one-hundred reflective bird’s eyes mounted on aluminum, created for Storm King’s exhibition Indicators: Artists on Climate Change.
-The colorful eyes wrap the base of a hill of native grasses in a 10-foot high band of color, glowing—or gazing—back when hit with light, such as a camera flash.
+Birds Watching is a 40-foot long sculpture composed of a “flock” of one hundred reflective bird’s eyes mounted on aluminum, created for Storm King’s exhibition Indicators: Artists on Climate Change.
+The luminous eyes wrap a hill of native grasses in a ten-foot-high band of color, “gazing back” when illuminated.
 Each eye belongs to a species of bird considered threatened or endangered by climate change in the United States—creating a potent portrait of what we stand to lose.

-When encountering the direct gaze of these many others, Birds Watching asks us to consider our own responsibility for climate change’s myriad effects on other beings.
-Have we allowed birds and other non-humans—with their unique and unfathomably wondrous life-ways—to become the sacrifice zones of extraction capitalism?
-As Surrealist André Breton suggests, in order to change ways of being, we must first change ways of seeing.
+Within the gaze of these many others, the work asks us to consider our own responsibility for climate change’s myriad effects on other beings.
+Have we allowed birds and other nonhumans—with their unique and wondrous lifeways—to become the sacrifice zones of extraction capitalism?
+As Surrealist André Breton suggested, in order to change ways of being, we must first change ways of seeing.

 In that spirit, Birds Watching reminds us that truly seeing is a reciprocal act.
-Mass media imagery and omnipresent screens skew our sense of vision towards a one-way consumption, contributing to our feeling of being at a remove from the world.
-When we fall into this limited, non-participatory vision, what we see tends to confirm our biases and stereotypes—flattening other beings, like birds, into mere decoration for our world, or containers for human symbolism.
-This objectifying gaze has become the dominant mode of looking, but what about other gazes?—the gaze of mutual curiosity, the gaze of respect—or even of love?
+Mass media imagery and omnipresent screens skew our sense of vision toward a one-way consumption, contributing to our feeling of being at a remove from the world.
+When we fall into this limited, non-participatory vision, what we see tends to confirm our biases and stereotypes—flattening other beings, like birds, into “things.”
+This objectifying gaze has become the default, but what about other gazes?—the gaze of mutual curiosity, the gaze of respect—or even of love?
 Can we re-enchant the way we see, bringing back its full depth of field—and depth of feeling—restoring to these non-human others their full being-ness?

 In December, 'Birds Watching' will travel to Chicago's 606 elevated trail.